nginxinc/nginx-azure-workshops/labs/lab11/readme.md

 ## Introduction

-The Nginx for Azure Service now includes the MaxMind GeoIP2 Database modules for HTTP and TCP traffic processing.
+The Nginx for Azure Service now includes the`MaxMind GeoIP2 Database modules` for HTTP and TCP traffic processing.
 The MaxMind GeoIP Location database is available as both a free service (called GeoLite) and a Subscription service (called GeoIP2).
 The Paid Subscription service adds additional metadata and increased accuracy.
 The Nginx for Azure modules can work with either service.
-The GeoIP2 module uses the client Source IP address as the key when looking up database metadata, and the accuracy of this data varies by many factors.
-The MaxMind paid Subscription service continually updates the database, and the Nginx for Azure service continually updates it's local copy of this database, providing access to the most current database available.
+The GeoIP2 module uses the client Source IP address as the key when looking up database metadata, the accuracy of this data varies by many factors.
+The MaxMind paid Subscription service continually updates the database, and the Nginx for Azure Instance continually updates it's local copy of this database, providing access to the most current database available.

-Knowing the client IP address can be used to create solutions and solve many different challenges for processing requests to Nginx.
+Knowing the client IP address can be used to create Solutions and solve many different challenges for processing requests to Nginx.
 This lab exercise will explore a couple use cases, and provide step by step instructions for installation, configuration and testing.

 ## Learning Objectives

 By the end of the lab you will be able to:
+- Signup for a free MaxMind account
 - Enable the MaxMind GeoIP2 module for HTTP
+- Explore several Nginx Solutions using GeoIP2
+- Just say NO to GSLB on DNS
 - Create Nginx Configurations to test
 - Explore additional use cases